Water Damage and Neighbor Disputes

 - Punitive damages if you can show that your neighbor acted maliciously

-In addition, as mentioned previously, you may be able to get a judge to issue a court order that directs your neighbor to fix the problem.
-Judges are more likely to issue such an order if the fix or repair is minor, such as replacing a broken garden hose or unplugging a drain.
+You may be able to get a judge to issue a court order that directs your neighbor to fix the problem.
+Judges are more likely to issue such an order if the fix or repair is minor.
 The more extensive the repair, however, the less likely it is that a judge will issue such an order.

 There are two types of insurance that may cover you if your home or property has been damaged by water -- homeowner's insurance and flood insurance.
-If your property was damaged by water that had its source within your home, such as a pipe breaking in a shared basement, then your homeowner's insurance should be able to cover it.
+If your property was damaged by water that had its source within your home then your homeowner's insurance should be able to cover it.

 If the water damage comes from an outside source of rising water, however, homeowner's insurance may not be adequate.
 In these situations, it would be wise to have flood insurance, even if the damage was caused, at least in part, by a neighbor.
 In addition, you may be able to collect damages from your neighbor's insurance company.